IsaCorreia/Axpo-FrontEndChallenge/README.md

 ![Descripción](challenge.png)

 ## Overview
 Build a responsive “Contract Onboarding” page based on the provided reference image.
 Implement an accessible, reusable accordion component that toggles expand/collapse when clicking the red chevron/arrow.
-Render this accordion component four times on the page, each showing a contract summary block.
+Render this accordion component two times on the page, each showing a contract summary block.

 You may use any frontend stack.
 Blazor is preferred
 ## Requirements